655th Engineer Topographic Battalion: Postwar activities

 The sudden end of the war in the Pacific brought a halt to the Battalion's embarkation.
 The Battalion remained in the Camp Baltimore Assembly Area for several months while its planned deployment continued to change.
 Originally the unit expected to be redeployed directly to the Pacific, then it was planned for the unit to be transferred to the States and then redeployed to the Pacific, and finally it was decided that the unit would remain as occupational troops.
 On October 6, 1945, GIs with 45 VE Day points or more were moved towards discharge, while those with fewer points were subject to transfer to service as occupational personnel.
 Passes to Paris and other areas were freely given to the occupational personnel while they awaited further orders.

 As the Battalion shifted to its occupational force role, its control was transferred to the Third Army.
 On October 10, 1945, the unit moved to Fulda, Germany.
 Its new function focused on producing maps of Berlin and other towns, with greater detail on places, names, and coordinates.
 Because most of its original mapmaking and printing equipment had been shipped out, replacement press and photographic equipment had to be re-requisitioned and reinstalled.

+By January 1, 1946, a printing plant had been established in Zwingenberg, Germany and was in full operation.
+However, by the end of March the survey platoon was reallocated elsewhere due to the lack of local survey projects, and as the redeployment of troops in Europe continued, most of the technically qualified men were being redeployed or demobilized and their replacements were without the appropriate skills.